GottaYotta/PixelSDK/README.md

 ✅ Import Photos and Videos from DSLR Camera.
 Lightning to USB Cable Required.

 ✅ Direct GPU Access with Metal and [GPUImage3](https://github.com/BradLarson/GPUImage3).

+✅ Transcode Video Files with Codecs, Filters, Trimming and more.

 ✅ RAW Images and 60fps 4K UHD Video Support.
 HEVC Support.